tews-code/operating-system-in-1000-lines/website/en/05-hello-world.md

 1 + 2 = 3, 0x1234abcd
 ```

-The powerful ally "printon debugging" has joined your OS!
+The powerful ally "println debugging" has joined your OS!